HM1982/Scripts/README.md

 Load balancing ensures that the application will be highly avulable, in addition to restricting inbound access to the network. he load balancer ensures that work to process incoming traffic will be shared by both vulnerable web servers.
 Access controls will ensure that only authorized users — namely, ourselves — will be able to connect in the first place.

+What is the advantage of a jump box?
+ -A jump box is a secure computer that all admins first connect to before launching any administrative task or use as an origination point to connect to other servers or untrusted environments.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the file systems of the VMs on the network, as well as watch system metrics, such as CPU usage; attempted SSH logins; sudo escalation failures; etc.
  What does Filebeat watch for?
 Filebeat is a lightweight shipper for forwarding and centralizing log data.
 Installed as an agent on your servers, Filebeat monitors the log files or locations that you specify, collects log events, and forwards them either to Elasticsearch or Logstash for indexing.
 - What does Metricbeat record?
 Metricbeat takes the metrics and statistics that it collects and ships them to the output that you specify, such as Elasticsearch or Logstash.
 Metricbeat helps you monitor your servers by collecting metrics from the system and services running on the server, such as: Apache.